 Take advantage of social influence

 Many customers before making a final purchase decision are looking for the confirmation if their choice is right.
 Nothing works better here than a positive feedback from the other people who have already bought a product.
-The simplest way to make this phenomenon work for you is to activate the default WooCommerce reviews feature and then encourage your clients to share their opinions.
+The simplest way to make this phenomenon work for you is to activate WooCommerce reviews feature and then encourage your clients to share their opinions.
 Involve various social media channels and inspire your customers to show your products voluntarily.
 Try to build a community gathered around your shop, your products or your fanpage.
 Keep your website vivid and alive!

 That’s it for now!
 We are glad you made it this far.
 After reading this article you should be fully aware what the cart abandonment really is and how important for shop owner it is to minimize the scale of this issue.
 We provided you with some useful tips and techniques how to reduce the abandoned carts based on the user experience improvements.
 In the next part we are going to show you how to tweak your shop and learn some technical improvements to reduce abandoned carts at WooCommerce so stay tuned!